marcinsoja/php-json-rpc/README.md

 ### PHAR

-From the downloads tab, download the latest phar build.
+[Download](https://s3-eu-west-1.amazonaws.com/php-json-rpc/JsonRpcLib.phar) the latest phar build.
 Then, just require the phar in your code!

 `require_once '/path/to/JsonRpcLib.phar';`